 Children after age 12 dressed like their mothers.
 Before that, they wore knee to mid-shin length dresses and long coats.
 Navy dresses with white trim were very popular girls’ play clothes, while white tea dresses were for dressy events if they could afford it.

 Coats were an important article of clothing to have for such a cold journey, and most women wore full-length, loose-fitting wool overcoats.
 These coats were in darker colors like their more expensive counterparts, though they didn’t have the fur.
 Third class women who were unable to afford a coat would wear large shawls instead, made of wool and brightly colored.
 These were no longer considered fashionable, but they were widely available and affordable.

 Hats were a way to make a woman’s outfit more up-to-date, and large, wide-brimmed styles made their way to the top of most women’s heads, regardless of the woman’s social standing.
 Those who were wealthier could afford more flamboyant hats, but a plain straw or felt hat could be later accessorized with ribbons, artificial flowers, veiling, feathers, or other trimmings.

 Smaller hats were more practical for the lower classes.
 Etiquette required women and men to wear hats while outdoors.
-Hats of 1912 had medium round crowns (they had to fit over BIG hairstyles), turned up brims, and heavy decoration as your class could afford it.
+Hats of 1912 had medium round crowns (they had to fit over BIG hairstyles), turned up brims, and as heavy decoration as your class could afford.

 Trim was quite expensive, so as fashions changed trim was removed from one hat or garment and placed onto another.
 Even the upper classes removed trim from clothing before donating them to a servant or charity.